-Makar Sankranti is one among many harvest festivals being celebrated in the country today.
-On Makar Sankranti 2020, we eat traditional foods and sweets such as sesame ladoos and peanut chikkis.
+Makar Sankranti 2021 is one among many harvest festivals that will be celebrated soon.
+There are many other festivals like Lohri, Pongal and Bihu also fall around the same time.
+On Makar Sankranti, we tend to eat traditional foods and sweets such as sesame ladoos and peanut chikkis.
 But did you know that one of the important foods that the festival is celebrated with is the simple, humble khichdi?
 In fact, the humble khichdi is so integral to the festivities that Makar Sankranti is alternatively called 'Khichdi' in some regions of the country.
 So, what is the significance of khichdi during the festival and how is it relevant?
 Here's all you need to know!

 Khichdi is one of the most basic dishes eaten on the festival.